 Overtime, several critics will be covered.
 Critics currently included are:

 - Jim Melton and Andrew Eisenberg, "Why Use SQL Instead of an OODBMS," from Understanding Java and SQL Together: A Guide to SQLJ, JDBC, and Related Technologies.
 Go to the discussion.

-More on the general topic: Object Database Articles
+More Detail on Object Database Problems?

 The Savvy Manager's Guide